Burstniart/Burstniart/README.md

+# I’m Alejandro Garcia
-I’m Alejandro Garcia, third year student in systems engineering;
+- Third year student in systems engineering;
-Java, Python and Javascript are my learning paths;
+- Java, Python and Javascript are my learning paths;
-Looking to partake in any project and collaborate;

-DM's are open for any project proposal, looking forward to work with you;
+- Currently enrolled in Innovaccion LaunchX

+Right now data science is my next interest on the list